DigitalCarleton/AccessibilityPlus/Starter_Plugin_Documentation.md

 Think of the Model as just the core data representing the thing you are working with: the stuff in the database.
 Plugins can define their own Models as needed.

 ### View
 The View is the code for the webpage that's displayed.
-It's usually an HTML page with PHP in it.
+It's usually an HTML page with maybe some PHP in it.

 ### Controller
 Arguably the most complicated of the three, Controllers direct what happens with data when a request is made to the site.
 Depending on the request, the Controller will retrieve the data from the database, manipulate it if necessary, and then pass it to a View to display.